On this page

 As a future consequence of this suburban regeneration, the inequality of residential areas decreases and Helsinki residents will have more options for their housing choices.
 In the renewed areas, satisfied residents live in safe and attractive surroundings, proud of their own unique district.

 Suburban regeneration refers to the comprehensive development of the impacted areas.
-Infill construction is a large part of this development, but there is a great deal more to suburban regeneration.
+Infill construction is a large part of this development, but suburban regeneration is more significant.
 Permanent improvement of living conditions is a central part of the process.
 The objectives of suburban regeneration are divided into four different focal areas: vitality, urban environment, services, and participation.

 Vitality refers to the structural characteristics and aspects that make the areas attractive, safe and versatile.
 As the vitality of the suburban regeneration areas increases, so do the resident satisfaction and sense of safety, while the building stock also grows and becomes more versatile and attractive.
 The segregation trend between areas decreases.